EFG Hermes shares climb after it acquires 51% of Arab Investment Bank - Up News Info

 Article content

-CAIRO — Shares in Egypt’s largest investment bank EFG Hermes rose 1.9% on the Egypt Exchange on Thursday after it acquired 51% of state-owned Arab Investment Bank (AIB).
+CAIRO — Shares in Egypt’s largest investment bank EFG Hermes rose 2.6% on the Egypt Exchange on Thursday after it acquired 51% of state-owned Arab Investment Bank (AIB), in the country’s first bank privatization in more than a decade.

 The Sovereign Fund of Egypt also acquired a 25% stake, while the current owner, state-owned National Investment Bank (NIB), retained 24%, the fund and EFG Hermes said in a joint statement on Thursday.